 13. Data Protection, Cookies and Audience Extension

-13.5 In respect of competitions operated and published by the Publisher on behalf of a Purchaser, if the Purchaser wishes to have access to and use of any personal information (as defined under the Data Protection Act 1998) of the entrants to such competition, the Purchaser must communicate the same to the Publisher prior to publication of the competition.
-The Purchaser may, but is not obliged to, permit the access and use of the same by the Purchaser.
+13.1.4 in respect of competitions operated and published by the Publisher on behalf of a Purchaser, if the Purchaser wishes to have access to and use of any personal data of the entrants to such competition, the Purchaser will communicate the same to the Publisher prior to publication of the competition and will comply with Data Protection Laws.

 14.1 The failure of the Publisher to enforce any term or provision of these Terms and Conditions do not constitute a waiver of the same and shall in no way affect the Publisher’s later right to enforce or exercise the term or provision.